Morez-Momeni/daily-python-exercises/README.md

 # daily-python-exercises

-One Python exercise, for 21 days.
+One Python exercise, every days.
 This repository is a personal log of consistent practice — solving small problems, writing clean code, and documenting the thought process.
 No perfectionism, just progress.

 ---